bergie/bergie.github.com/_posts/2025-08-09-rigging-suspended-wind-generator.md

 Noise levels are not too bad at all.
 Inside the boat you can't hear anything.
 In cockpit, you can hear a slight whirr from the generator, but it is a lot quieter than one of the popular pole-mounted wind turbines on neighboring boat, heard from few hundred meters away.

 Durability and handling of heavier winds will remain to be seen.
-As wikll the practicality of stowing and deploying this when changing anchorages.
+As will the practicality of stowing and deploying when changing anchorages.
 Though we already do similar things with the mast-hoisted solar panels and the [nesting dinghy](https://lille-oe.de/dinghy/).

-Especially when going with one of the cheap Chinese models, this rigging-suspended method can be the way to add wind power to a boat`in an affordable way.
-We calculated the total price for the Pikasola installation to be around the same as what the marine wind generator manufacturers ask for just a mounting pole!
+Especially when going with one of the cheap Chinese models, this rigging-suspended method can be the way to add wind power to a boat in an affordable way.
+We calculated the total price for the Pikasola installation to be around the same as what marine wind generator manufacturers ask for just a mounting pole!

 The [hardware design](https://github.com/meri-imperiumi/lille-oe/tree/main/hardware) should be quite easy to manufacture anywhere where you can find a stainless steel welder.
 After all, we were able to get ours fabricated on a tropical island.

-For us the new wind generator can be seen as completing the cycle of our deployable renewable options:
+For us the new wind generator can be seen as completing the circle of our deployable renewable options:
 * When under sail, power is generated with the hydrogenerator
 * When anchored in light winds, power is generated with the mast-hoisted [FLINsail](https://flin-solar.com) solar array
 * When anchored in heavier winds, power is generated by the rigging-suspended Superwind